root-project/root/hist/doc/v600/index.md

      `TGraph::Draw()` is invoked without parameter and if there is no axis defined in the current canvas, the option `ALP` is automatically set.
+-    Change `SavePrimtive()` to improve speed compilation on generated macros.

 ### TGraph2D